saltlab/Pangor/README.md

  -m (--metrics)       : Print the metrics from the data set.
 ```

-## Instance Checker Analysis ##
+## Static Change Analysis ##

-The instance checker analysis component also has two parts.
+The static change analysis component also has two parts.
 The first builds a data set of bug pattern instance alerts.
 The second filters out duplicates from the data set and computes metrics (i.e., counts each type of alert).

 ### Analysis ###